kevinacrystal/SAT_ACT_Analysis/README.md

 |**2018_sat_total**|int|SAT|The 2018 average SAT Total score for the state|

 ## Conclusions and Recommendations
-Based on my exploration of the data, my key takeaway is that the largest increases in SAT participation rates are due to the exam being mandated by the state; thus my recommendation is that the College Board focus on getting states to add the SAT as a graduation requirement for high school students.
+Based on exploration of the data and outside research, the largest increases in SAT participation rates are due to the exam being mandated by the state; the College Board should focus on getting states to add the SAT as a graduation requirement for high school students.

-Oregon had 2018 participation rates below 50% for both the SAT and the SAT, and could be a good state to target for state-mandated testing.
+Oregon had 2018 participation rates below 50% for both the SAT and the ACT, and could be a good state to target for state-mandated testing.

 ## Sources
 https://blog.collegevine.com/here-are-the-average-sat-scores-by-state/